garrandall/popular-music-data/tracks/it-s-gonna-take-a-miracle-the-royalettes.md

 Now that you've set me free

 Chorus:
-It's gonna take a miracle (ooh)
+It's gonna take a miracle (oh
 Yes it's gonna take a miracle
 To make me love someone new
 Cause I'm crazy for you
-Ooh...
+Oh..

 Didn't you know?
 It wouldn't be so easy letting you go